Part V: Transcendence

 The Scientific Revolution as Mechanism Training

-The Scientific Revolution was the systematic installation of low α\alpha toward the natural world in a whole population.
-Stripping agency from natural phenomena, replacing narrative causation with mathematical regularity, demanding reproducible mechanism over teleological explanation—these are practices that drive ascription toward zero across whole classes of entity.
+The Scientific Revolution installed low α\alpha toward the natural world in a whole population.
+Stripping agency from natural phenomena, replacing narrative causation with mathematical regularity, demanding reproducible mechanism over teleological explanation—these drive ascription toward zero across whole classes of entity.
 Enormously productive: low α\alpha toward inert matter is what makes science, engineering, and medicine possible.
 But population-mean α\alpha toward the world has been falling for four centuries, dragging κ\kappa down with it, and the felt cost—what Weber (1919) called the Entzauberung der Welt, the disenchantment of the world—is not a cultural mood but a structural consequence of a perceptual shift.
-The world goes dead along two distinct routes Part II separates: low α\alpha denies interiority to things, and low κ\kappa makes the perceiver experience in parts rather than as a whole.
-The arc from Axial Age through Scientific Revolution through Digital Transition is a civilizational trajectory through axis-space: from a fully participatory baseline (high α\alpha, high κ\kappa, world alive) through a mixed regime (science emerging alongside residual animism) to the present hyper-mechanistic regime (α\alpha driven low even toward persons, who are modeled as data profiles, and κ\kappa factorized into modules).
+The world goes dead along two routes Part II separates: low α\alpha denies interiority to things, low κ\kappa makes the perceiver experience in parts rather than as a whole.
+The arc from Axial Age through Scientific Revolution through Digital Transition is a trajectory through axis-space: from a fully participatory baseline (high α\alpha, high κ\kappa, world alive) through a mixed regime (science alongside residual animism) to the present hyper-mechanistic regime (α\alpha driven low even toward persons, modeled as data profiles, and κ\kappa factorized into modules).

 A ruined Gothic abbey among bare winter oaks at dusk, a funeral procession of monks approaching through the snow